microsoftgraph/microsoft-graph-toolkit/specs/mgt-login.md

 - A sign in button when there are no users signed in
 - When a user or users are signed in, the control displays the display name and profile photo or avatar of the currently active account.
 When clicked, a flyout is rendered with additional profile data of all signed in accounts.

-Two versions of the Login component will exist (single account and multi-account).
-The version of the component rendered will be dependent on the authentication provider used by the developer.
 If the developer uses the component with a provider that supports multiple accounts (ex: MSAL 2.0), the flyout will include an option to add another account and display all currently signed in accounts.

 The Login component uses Person components to represent signed in users.